-Cars with neutral, common colors are more likely to stay popular.
-Colors like black, white and silver never seem to go out of style.
-Although you may love that bright orange now, it may be harder to sell in a couple years.
-If you still want to express yourself through your vehicle, look for some options that still hold their value like premium wheels or an updated interior.
+Cars with neutral, common colors are more likely to find favor with buyers, no matter the make and model of the vehicle.
+Colors such as black, white, silver and grey are preferred.
+Although you may love that bright orange now, in a few years it could prove to be the reason your car’s resale value plummets.
+If you want to express yourself through your vehicle, look for options that maintain their value over the long-term like premium wheels or a leather interior.

-Things like low maintenance needs and smooth handling help shape a brand’s reputation.
-Some people may be looking for a specific brand because they have a reputation for needing fewer repairs, which means saving money.
-A company with recalls or bad press can make resale much harder.
-If you do have a vehicle that has experienced bad press, make sure to indicate that you have had regular maintenance performed and the vehicle checked for any recalls.
+Auto resale value by brand factors in heavily.
+Some people may be looking for a specific brand because it might need fewer repairs, offer greater durability or more reliability.
+A car company with a history of recalls or bad press can make resale much harder.
+If you do have a vehicle with a spotty brand reputation, make sure to indicate to buyers that you have performed regular maintenance and had the vehicle checked for any recalls.

-Let’s be honest — no one wants to buy a gross, dirty or smelly car.
-Even if it just needs a good wash and detail, would you want to have to take care of that after you buy?
-When people are looking for a new car, they want to feel like they’re buying a ride that has been well-maintained.
-Since it will be new to them, help them feel as if it is brand new.
-Keeping your car clean, or at least having it cleaned when you’re preparing to sell it, shows that you take care of it.
-A potential buyer will feel that if you take care of it enough to clean it, you probably take the time to have it serviced regularly.
+Let’s be honest — no one wants to buy a dirty or smelly car.
+When people are looking for a new vehicle, they want to feel like they’re buying a ride that has been well maintained.
+Keeping your car clean, or at least having it cleaned when you’re preparing to sell it, shows off its condition.
+Schedule biweekly car washes (don’t forget the interior) and consider having it detailed a few times a year.

-Along with keeping your car clean, having your vehicle regularly serviced will help the resale value.
-Keep a maintenance log of any maintenance or tune-ups you can show potential buyers.
-They will be happy to see regular oil changes and tune ups.
-It may not necessarily lower the depreciation, but it can still make a difference with buyers.
-Having records of your preventative maintenance will make a buyer more confident with your vehicle, than a similar one without regular maintenance.
+Along with keeping your car clean, having your vehicle regularly serviced will help your car’s resale value.
+Keep a maintenance log of any repairs or tune-ups that you can show potential buyers.
+They will be happy to see regular oil changes, inspections, fluid refills, tire rotations and more.
+It may not necessarily lower the depreciation, but it will give buyers more confidence in the quality of the vehicle they’re purchasing.